New Mexico LLC Requirements

 For high-income individuals, sometimes a corporation is the better option.
 This is because the corporate taxation level is 21%.
 Although LLCs are not taxed directly, the profits and losses are passed to owners.
 This means owners will pay tax at their own personal tax rate, which can be higher than that of the corporate tax.
 Despite this, LLCs are allowed to elect taxation, which means forming a corporation and adhering to corporate rules may not be necessary.

-Work with a Lawyer to Create Your LLC
+Work With a Lawyer to Create Your LLC